My PGP Key Signing Policy⚓︎

 - This will let me know that this email came from the person I spoke to, the only person who should know the number I choose.

-I will reply back to your email with another encrypted including num1, word1, num2, and word2.
+I will reply to your email with an encrypted email including num1, word1, num2, and word2.

 You will then send an encrypted email back to me with word2 in it.

 - Since only you should have this word, it confirms you now are in ownership of the private key and email address, and it now completes the verification process.

 Once I receive the email, I will sign your key, attach it to an encrypted email, and send it back to you.
 A reciprocal signature is greatly appreciated!

 sequenceDiagram autonumber Participant youUn as You (Unencrypted Comms) Participant meUn as Me (Unencrypted Comms) Participant youPGP as You (PGP Email) Participant mePGP as Me (PGP Email) Note over youUn: Generate num1 and word1 youUn-->>meUn: You tell me your num1 Note over meUn: Generate num2 and word2 meUn-->>youUn: I tell you my num2 youUn-->>mePGP: Email to my UID containing num1 and word1 mePGP-->>youPGP: Email to your UID with num1, word1, num2, and word2 youPGP-->>mePGP: Email to my UID with word2 mePGP-->>youPGP: Email with your signed key attached youPGP-->>mePGP: Email with my signed key attached

 Just email me and set up a time to meet in a public location somewhere here in Colorado Springs, Colorado.

 Please ensure that on the day we meet you bring the following, I will do the same: